PiecePaperCode/Roomba-Scheduler-Open-Interface/README.md

 This is an .NET Application developed in VB.NET to bring easy acces to users who desire to run a Schedule Script on their Roomba 500 and 600 series using the Open Interface Port.

-This is useful for those don't want to use arduino or other ESP8266 modules: you need only PC and FTDI USB module.
+This is useful for those don't want to use arduino or other ESP8266 modules: you need only PC and FTDI USB module:  Arduino - - FTDI GND to Roomba ground (pin 6 or other pin of ESP)
+- FTDI TX to Roomba RX (pin 3)

+Now, the moment of truth.
+Press the "CLEAN" button on the Roomba, the light should go on.
+Plug in the USB for the Arduino.
+The Roomba light should turn off briefly, and after a few seconds the Arduino should blink it's LED.
+The schedule is now programmed, all done!

 ![alt text](https://github.com/PiecePaperCode/Roomba-Scheduler-Open-Interface/blob/master/Pictures/Screenshot_1.PNG)